dolong/cs-sort-api/README.md

 Test Cases
 --------

-For this node project I used Mocha and Chai.
-All the test files are created as *.spec.js
+For testing this node project, I used Mocha and Chai.
+All the test files are created as `*.spec.js`

 **RUN WITH**
 ```